sayounan/RoboArms/README.md

 ### Confusion Matrix
 ![UML](https://github.com/sayounan/RoboArms/blob/main/Media/Picture1.png)

-This matrix shows the accuracy of our model by showing the number of calculated classifications of a posture relative to the expected posture.
+This matrix shows the accuracy of our model by showing the number of correctly classified postures relative to the expected number for the repsective posture.
 For example, the TAB posture was correctly classified 80.25% of the time on the high end while HC was classified correctly only 38.07% of the time relative to the expected.